flumeapp/help.flumeapp.com/views/profile/comments.md

 ## Enabling / Disabling Comments on Posts

-You can disable commenting on your posts, by toggling the option on during [upload.](//views/upload.md)
+You can disable commenting on your posts, by toggling the option when [uploading.](/views/upload.md)

-You can also toggle commenting from the [detail view](//views/detailview.md) of existing posts.
+You can also toggle commenting from the [detail view](/views/detailview.md) of existing posts.

 ------